Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 TGT_SignalAutomatedBrowser

-Inspects the request's token for indicators that the client browser might be automated.
-For more information, see Token characteristics.
+Inspects the tokens of requests that are not from verified bots for indicators that the client browser might be automated.
+For more information, see Amazon WAF token characteristics.

 This inspection only applies when the web request has a token.
 Tokens are added to requests by the application integration SDKs and by the rule actions CAPTCHA and Challenge.
-For more information, see Amazon WAF web request tokens.
+For more information, see Token use in Amazon WAF intelligent threat mitigation.

 TGT_SignalBrowserInconsistency

-Inspects for inconsistent browser interrogation data.
-For more information, see Token characteristics.
+Inspects requests that are not from verified bots for inconsistent browser interrogation data.
+For more information, see Amazon WAF token characteristics.

 This inspection only applies when the web request has a token.
 Tokens are added to requests by the application integration SDKs and by the rule actions CAPTCHA and Challenge.
-For more information, see Amazon WAF web request tokens.
+For more information, see Token use in Amazon WAF intelligent threat mitigation.

-Inspect for anomalous behavior consistent with distributed, coordinated bot activity.
+Inspects requests that are not from verified bots for anomalous behavior that’s consistent with distributed, coordinated bot activity.
 The rule levels indicate the level of confidence that a group of requests are participants in a coordinated attack.

 Note